-- From the Home Screen click on the "Rack Drive-on Aid" icon located on the upper tool-bar.
-View the screen while positioning the vehicle. - Drive the vehicle onto the alignment lift and stop just before the turntables.
-Take care to insure the vehicle is centered on the runways. - Place the vehicle in park (or in gear on a standard transmission), turn the ignition off, and set the parking brake on.
+- 2. From the Home Screen click on the "Rack Drive-on Aid" icon located on the upper tool-bar. - 3.
+While viewing the screen, drive the vehicle onto the alignment lift and stop just before the turntables.
+Take care to insure the vehicle is centered on the runways. - 4.
+Place the vehicle in park (or in gear on a standard transmission), turn the ignition off, and set the parking brake on.
 Place wheel chocks behind the tires to prevent rolling.